Rush Limbaugh behind the golden EIB microphone, the EIB Southern Command meeting and surpassing all audience expectations on a daily basis.

 We haven't seen this in our lifetimes.

-I can't help but remember here it's Thanksgiving and I start getting nostalgic, and I do through Christmas too, and I can't help but remembering my mom and dad, my grandparents warning me to save everything I could because of the Great Depression.
+And I can't help but remembering my mom and dad, my grandparents, warning me to save everything I could because of the Great Depression.

-And I was I poo-pooed it.
+And I poo-pooed it.

-Dad, I don't know, I can't go I can't even relate to that.
+I can't even relate to that.

-I mean, I I can't relate to it.
+I mean, I can't relate to it.

 You don't want to have to live through one without being prepared for you.

-I'm not saying Great Depression here, but I'm folks, things are out of control.
+I'm not saying Great Depression here, but I'm, folks, things are out of control.

-We are trying bold old ideas as something new.
+We are trying bold, old ideas as something new.

-In fact, I I think the reason that we're out of control.
+I think the reason that we're out of control, I think this crisis is loved.

 I think this crisis is adored by politicians who do not want to let go of their power.

-Did you know all of these guests, the Obama people, they look giddy.
+All of these guests, the Obama people, they look giddy.

 Rahm Emanuel, they can barely constrain their excitement over the chance to deal with this crisis that is too important to waste.